DuqueDeTuring/books2explore/readme.md

 - A Column of Fire, Kingsbridge trilogy,  Ken Follett
 - A Deepness in the Sky	A Deepness in the Sky by Vernor Vinge
 - A Deepness in the Sky (Zones of Thought)
 - A Discipline for Software Engineering	A Discipline for Software Engineering by Watts S. Humphrey
+- A Field Guide to Getting Lost.
+Rebecca Solnit.
 - A Fine Balance by Rohinton Mistry (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
 - A Fire Upon The Deep (Zones of Thought, 1).
 Vernor Vinge
 - A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century (Zone Books) by Andrei Pop